Crisfield, Maryland: History

 The Annamessex, a Native American tribe related to the Pocomoke people, were indigenous to the region.
 Their small fishing village was known as Annemessex Neck.
 The nearby Annemessex River is also named after them.

 On February 10, 1663, Benjamin Summers, a settler from Yorkshire or Hertfordshire, England, arrived from Northampton County, Virginia to claim his headright.
 He patented a 300 acre [though in actuality only 250 acre] parcel of land, which he named "Emmessex".
 He later patented another 200 acre of land on September 23, 1683, naming it "Musketa Hummock".
 Both of these plots of land are located in the present-day Crisfield Election District.
 Another plot of land, named "Little Worth" and totalling 100 acre, was also patented in Annemessex.
 These three plots of land would eventually come to be known collectively as Somers Cove.

 Somers Cove soon became a major East Coast distribution center for seafood.
 The town grew faster than other settlements on the Delmarva Peninsula, with over 100 buildings in 1804, while Princess Anne and Salisbury had 40 and 4 respectively.

 In 1854, a survey of the Chesapeake Bay revealed that the area was a lucrative fishing location, with extensive oyster beds around Somers Cove.

 In 1866, John W. Crisfield, a Princess Anne attorney, was instrumental in bringing the Eastern Shore Railroad, a branch of the Pennsylvania Railroad system, to the Somers Cove seaport.
 The Crisfield Secondary Branch of the railroad opened on November 6 of that year.
 The town was formally incorporated in 1872 as a city, and renamed Crisfield in honor of the attorney's efforts.
 The railroad bolstered the economy of the new city and Crisfield prospered greatly, as did other towns and settlements along its route, such as Marion Station to the north.

 Seafood was soon being shipped all over the United States, and Crisfield became known as the "Seafood Capital of the World", a nickname still carried by the city.
 An industrial boom followed.
-By 1904, the City of Crisfield was the second largest city in Maryland, after Baltimore, with the population topping off at about 25,000 at that time.
 The city's seafood industry attracted new residents from as far away as New England and the Midwestern United States.
 The city also had a baseball team before long: the Crisfield Crabbers, who played in the Eastern Shore Baseball League.